 This article explains all you need to know to set up an effective review process to produce quality deliverables efficiently.
-Whether or not you consider yourself a bit of a perfectionist, it’s crucial that you deliver quality work—your business depends on it.
+Whether or not you consider yourself a bit of a perfectionist, it’s crucial that you deliver quality work—your business depends on it and reliability in marketing is important.
 Marketing quality assurance (QA) is one process that guides you towards that end.

-However, QA is often viewed as busywork, and in some cases, particularly with last-minute requests, you may think about simply scrapping your QA process entirely.
+However, marketing quality assurance is often viewed as busywork, and in some cases, particularly with last-minute requests, you may think about simply scrapping your QA process entirely.
 After all, there’s no notice, no plan—and you’re starting to go over budget or outside of the scope of the project, with little time left.

 With that in mind, you may look at ways that you can cut corners and nibble away at the time needed for QA.
 But there are ways to ensure better-quality results through creating a process that saves you time.
 It doesn’t have to be some large, cumbersome undertaking (because that’s the last thing you need on your plate right now!).
 But it’s worth taking a step back and examining what digital QA involves and making sure it’s an integral part of your business process.

 What is QA in marketing and why is it important?